dbt-labs/docs.getdbt.com/website/blog/data-ecosystem/2021-11-29-dbt-airflow-spiritual-alignment.md

 is_featured: true
 ---

 Airflow and dbt are often framed as either / or:

 You either build SQL transformations using Airflow’s SQL database operators (like [SnowflakeOperator](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/operators/snowflake.html)), or develop them in a dbt project.

 You either orchestrate dbt models in Airflow, or you deploy them using dbt Cloud.

 In my experience, these are false dichotomies, that sound great as hot takes but don’t really help us do our jobs as data people.

 <!--truncate-->

 In my days as a data consultant and now as a member of the dbt Labs Solutions Architecture team, I’ve frequently seen Airflow, dbt Core & dbt Cloud ([via the API](https://docs.getdbt.com/dbt-cloud/api-v2)) blended as needed, based on the needs of a specific data pipeline, or a team’s structure and skillset.

-More fundamentally, I think it’s important to call out that Airflow + dbt are **spiritually aligned**inpurpose.
+More fundamentally, I think it’s important to call out that Airflow + dbt are **spiritually aligned** in purpose.
 They both exist to facilitate clear communication across data teams, in service of producing trustworthy data.

 Let’s dive a bit deeper into that spiritual alignment, hone in on a couple cases where they play nicely, and then dive into the nitty gritty of which combination of Airflow + dbt might be right for your team.